Cemetery: Pressures

-Re-use of graves
+Reuse of graves

 Cemetery excavations, like this one in Madrid, can alleviate overcrowding.

-All of these issues tend to put pressure on the re-use of grave sites within cemeteries.
-The re-use of graves already used for burial can cause considerable upset to family members.
-Although the authorities might declare that the grave is sufficiently old that there will be no human remains still present, nonetheless many people regard the re-use of graves (particularly their family's graves) as a desecration.
-Also re-use of a used grave involves the removal of any monuments and headstones, which may cause further distress to families (although families will typically be allowed to take away the monuments and headstones if they wish).
+All of these issues tend to put pressure on the reuse of grave sites within cemeteries.
+The reuse of graves already used for burial can cause considerable upset to family members.
+Although the authorities might declare that the grave is sufficiently old that there will be no human remains still present, nonetheless many people regard the reuse of graves (particularly their family's graves) as a desecration.
+Also reuse of a used grave involves the removal of any monuments and headstones, which may cause further distress to families (although families will typically be allowed to take away the monuments and headstones if they wish).

-On the other hand, cemetery authorities are well aware that many old graves are forgotten and not visited and that their re-use will not cause distress to anyone.
-However, there may be some older graves in a cemetery for whom there are local and vocal descendants who will mount a public campaign against re-use.
-One pragmatic strategy is to publicly announce plans to re-use older graves and invite families to respond if they are willing or not.
-Re-use then only occurs where there are no objections allowing the "forgotten" graves to be re-used.
-Sometimes the cemetery authorities request a further payment to avoid re-use of a grave, but often this backfires politically.
+On the other hand, cemetery authorities are well aware that many old graves are forgotten and not visited and that their reuse will not cause distress to anyone.
+However, there may be some older graves in a cemetery for whom there are local and vocal descendants who will mount a public campaign against reuse.
+One pragmatic strategy is to publicly announce plans to reuse older graves and invite families to respond if they are willing or not.
+Reuse then only occurs where there are no objections allowing the "forgotten" graves to be reused.
+Sometimes the cemetery authorities request a further payment to avoid reuse of a grave, but often this backfires politically.

 A practical problem with regard to contacting families is that the person who initially purchased the burial plot(s) may have subsequently died and locating living family members, if any, many decades later is virtually impossible (or at least prohibitively expensive).
-Public notice about the proposed re-use of graves may or may not reach family members living further afield who may object to such practices.
-Therefore, it is possible that re-use could occur without family awareness.
+Public notice about the proposed reuse of graves may or may not reach family members living further afield who may object to such practices.
+Therefore, it is possible that reuse could occur without family awareness.

-Some cemeteries did foresee the need for re-use and included in their original terms and conditions a limited tenure on a grave site and most new cemeteries follow this practice, having seen the problems faced by older cemeteries.
+Some cemeteries did foresee the need for reuse and included in their original terms and conditions a limited tenure on a grave site and most new cemeteries follow this practice, having seen the problems faced by older cemeteries.
 Common practice in Europe is to place bones in an ossuary after the proscribed burial period is over.

-However, even when the cemetery has the legal right to re-use a grave, strong public opinion often forces the authorities to back down on that re-use.
-Also, even when cemeteries have a limited tenure provision in place, funding shortages can force them to contemplate re-use earlier than the original arrangements provided for.
+However, even when the cemetery has the legal right to reuse a grave, strong public opinion often forces the authorities to back down on that reuse.
+Also, even when cemeteries have a limited tenure provision in place, funding shortages can force them to contemplate reuse earlier than the original arrangements provided for.